Mental Health Programs

 Persons who are eligible for Independent Living Program services meet the DSM IV TR Psychiatric Diagnosis or have a co-occurring diagnosis of mental health and alcohol or drug dependence.
 These persons receive services from the mental health system and have chosen to comply with the program expectations.

 How does someone get referred?

 ILP residents are admitted after going through Monroe County’s Single Point of Access and upon completing an evaluation by East House’s Admissions Coordinator.
-For more information, click here (link to mental health program referral page).
+For more information, click here.

 What services are offered?

 Client services include finding and maintaining safe, affordable housing; symptom management; service coordination including linking to medical, educational, and vocational services; advocacy for clients who are parents of minor children; education and training in independent living skills; money management skills; activities to promote social and recreational skill development and advocacy with other service providers.